anishghimire862/nuxt-content-blog/content/blog/how-to-set-up-a-nodejs-project.md

 })
 ```

-In the above code snippet, we import the `HTTP` module and create a server using `createServer()` that listens for HTTP requests on the port specified as an environment variable.
+In the above code snippet, we import the `http` module and create a server using `createServer()` that listens for HTTP requests on the port specified as an environment variable.

-## Add Script to package.json
+## Adding Scripts to package.json

 At this point, if you try to run `nodemon src/index.js` to start the application, you'll encounter an error: `command not found: nodemon.`